-Danielle Vogel is a long-form poet, lyric essayist, and interdisciplinary artist working at the intersections of poetry, ecology, and ceremony.
+Danielle Vogel is a long-form poet, lyric essayist, and interdisciplinary artist working at the intersections of poetry, ecology, somatics, and ceremony.
 She is the author of Edges & Fray (Wesleyan University Press 2020), The Way a Line Hallucinates Its Own Linearity (Red Hen Press 2020), Between Grammars (Noemi Press 2015), the artist book Narrative & Nest (Abecedarian Gallery 2012), and the chapbooks In Resonance (Essay Press 2017) and lit (Dancing Girl Press 2008).
 Her manuscript-in-progress, A Library of Light, was adapted to the stage as an experimental opera by Source Material Collective under the mentorship of Marina Abramović (2017).

-Danielle's work explores the bonds between language and presence, between a reader and a writer, and how a book, as an extended field of a body, might serve as a site of radical transformation.
+Vogel's work explores the bonds between language and presence, between a reader and a writer, and how a book, as an extended field of a body, might serve as a site of radical transformation.
 Her installations, or "public ceremonies for language," which often seek to expose the archives of memory stored within language, have been exhibited most recently at Bruna Press + Archive, The Nordic House in Reykjavík, Iceland, RISD Museum, MICA, Temple and Pace Universities, University of Arizona’s Poetry Center, and Abecedarian Gallery.

 She holds a PhD in Literature & Creative Writing from The University of Denver, a MFA in Writing & Poetics from Naropa University and has held visiting positions, teaching across genres, at Brown University, the Jack Kerouac School of Disembodied Poetics, and The University of Washington at Bothell.
-Danielle is an Assistant Professor at Wesleyan University, where she teaches workshops in poetry, creative nonfiction, and composing across the arts.
+Vogel is an Assistant Professor at Wesleyan University, where she teaches workshops in poetry, creative nonfiction, and composing across the arts.
 She makes her home in New England with the writer and artist, Renee Gladman.